Moral character: Overview

-In 1982 V. Campbell and R. Bond proposed the following as major sources in influencing character and moral development: heredity, early childhood experience, modeling by important adults and older youth, peer influence, the general physical and social environment, the communications media, the teachings of schools and other institutions, and specific situations and roles that elicit corresponding behavior.
+In 1982 Campbell & Bond proposed the following as major sources in influencing character and moral development: heredity, early childhood experience, modeling by important adults and older youth, peer influence, the general physical and social environment, the communications media, the teachings of schools and other institutions, and specific situations and roles that elicit corresponding behavior.

-The field of business ethics examines moral controversies relating to the social responsibilities of capitalist business practices, the moral status of corporate entities, deceptive advertising, insider trading, employee rights, job discrimination, affirmative action and drug testing.

 In the military field, character is considered particularly relevant in the leadership development area.
 Military leaders should not only "know" theoretically the moral values but they must embody these values.
+Military leaders are expected to lead by example.
+They demonstrate values and behaviors that they expect their subordinates to follow.
+Military leaders face ethical and morally challenging issues.
+Strong moral character is crucial for making these decisions, especially when the consequences of these decisions affect the lives of those under their command.

 History

 The Stanford Encyclopedia of Philosophy provides a historical account of some important developments in philosophical approaches to moral character.
 A lot of attention is given to Plato, Aristotle, and Karl Marx's views, since they all follow the idea of moral character after the Greeks.
 Marx accepts Aristotle's insight that virtue and good character are based on a sense of self-esteem and self-confidence.

-Plato believed that the soul is divided into three parts of desire: Rational, Appetitive, or Spirited.
+Plato believed that the soul is divided into three parts of desire: Rational, Appetitive, and Spirited.
 In order to have moral character, we must understand what contributes to our overall good and have our spirited and appetitive desires educated properly, so that they can agree with the guidance provided by the rational part of the soul.
+According to Plato, Moral Character is directly linked to and understanding contributions to the overall good.
+Associating reason and wisdom allows for individuals to discern the true nature of what is good.